 Another quick relocation and D6515, 73136, 73205 and 1498 takes the rust off the railhead here at Cats Eye.
 The boundary between Network Rail and Swanage Railway is out of sight just round the curve.
 Two catch points protect the boundary.

-This and the previous shot were taken from the road over bridge on the A351 near Norden and it is the first time I have done the shot.
+Crossing over the road at bridge on the A351 near Norden and it is the first time I have done the shot.
 Here the train curves gently to the right to enter the woods at Norden.
 Extensive clearing work has been carried out on the right hand side.

 James Cox looks out from the cab of D6515 as it nears the road leading to Wytch Farm oil wells and the park and ride carpark for the railway.
 A service train is in Norden platform and the special will have to wait until it hands back the Norden to Corfe token and it has been reissued and brought back for this train to proceed.